نوع مقاله : مقاله تحقیقی (پژوهشی)

 نویسندگان [English]

-Volcanic eruptions are usually occurred by increasing the magma pressure.
-Monitoring this process in real time could provide useful information for predicting eruptions.
-The cross-correlation function of ambient seismic noises has been used so far to monitor the activity of volcanoes around the world.
-Still, this method is usually limited to volcanoes with a dense network and seismic broadband stations.
+Volcanic eruptions are usually done by increasing magma pressure.
+Monitoring this process in real-time can provide useful information for predicting eruptions.
+The cross-correlation function of ambient seismic noises has been used many times to monitor the activity of volcanoes around the world.
+Still, this method is usually limited to volcanoes equipped with large networks and broadband stations.

-Here, we use a simple and robust method that can automatically calculate a cross-correlation function of seismic waves, without the need for advanced equipment or lots of data.
-Using the calculated cross-correlation function, it then analyzes and examines the temporary changes in the relative velocity of seismic waves as well as disrupts the change of the amplitude ratio of continuous data recorded in all station pairs as two eruption attributes.
+In this article, a technique has been proposed that automatically and without the need for advanced equipment or lots of data can calculate a cross-correlation function of seismic waves, then using the calculated cross-correlation function, it analyzes and examines the temporary changes in the relative velocity of seismic waves as well as the anomaly of the amplitude ratio of continuous data recorded in all pairs of stations as two eruption attributes.

-The SARA (Seismic Amplitude Ratio Analysis) method is used to investigate the changes in the amplitude ratio, and the MWCS (Moving-Window Cross-Spectral) method is used to calculate the relative seismic velocity.
+The SARA (Seismic Amplitude Ratio Analysis) method was used to investigate the changes in the amplitude ratio, and the MWCS (Moving-Window Cross-Spectral) method was used to calculate the relative speed of environmental seismic wave data.
+Both methods have been implemented using MSNoise software package.

 کلیدواژهها [English]